Ready to understand your boy better? Sign up now

 Why spell backwards?
 It is difficult to spell a word backwards unless you can actually see the word – key to spelling correctly.
 Try it with names, too!

-This is an NLP Spelling Strategy and is adapted from Rediscover the Joy of Learning.
+#1 Strategy adapted from Rediscover the Joy of Learning.

 What if you could turn your child’s NO into YES?